aaleino/todoman/README.md

 Explanation: "Work" was converted to a project that contains subitems.
 "Hobby" was not and can be tagged completed/uncompleted.
 "Work" was completed when all the subtasks were completed.
 Subprojects can be started within projects, i. e. one can always convert a to-do item to a project.

+The bars keep track of the total time towards a goal (e. g. daily target) and suggest when to take a break.
 After quitting the program, the user can generate a time usage report on the tasks on an all-time or per session basis.
 This information is stored in the to-do file as comments and resets when requested.

 Reading long to-do lists can be daunting.
 The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.